-The stocking had finished sooner than Shouhei had expected.
+The stocking had finished sooner than Shohei had expected.
 King-san, detached from the drama occurring around him, wandered up the stairs, followed by Anna.
 Totsuka-san, predictably, had vanished.
 Chitose and Dewa were gone as well.

 Everyone else had cleared out but San-chan hadn't moved.
-He just stood there, like he didn't know what Kusanagi-san would do to a person if they ignored him (and San-chan especially because Kusanagi-san had a shorter-than-normal fuse around him), so Shouhei grabbed him by the shirtsleeve and pulled him into the bar's backroom.
-He wanted to take his friend outside and maybe back to his apartment where they could have privacy, but the backroom was about as far as Shouhei could drag him because moving tall, uncooperative people was not the easiest task.
+He just stood there, like he didn't know what Kusanagi-san would do to a person if they ignored him (and San-chan especially because Kusanagi-san had a shorter-than-normal fuse around him), so Shohei grabbed him by the shirtsleeve and pulled him into the bar's backroom.
+He wanted to take his friend outside and maybe back to his apartment where they could have privacy, but the backroom was about as far as Shohei could drag him because moving tall, uncooperative people was not the easiest task.

 He shut the door.

 San-chan looked like someone had smacked him over the head with a fish, all dazed and glazed, and unresponsive.